 Read along to learn more about the Fulbright scholarship, its impact and how you can get one.

-As simple as the question of "what is the Fulbright scholarship" is, this narrow simplification misses the point of the massive program with unique goals behind it.
 The Fulbright scholarship program is a cultural exchange program designed to send and receive students from other countries working on any degree.
 With it, they can choose wherever they wish to study abroad.

-The Fulbright scholarship takes in students from over 140 different countries across the globe.
+The Fulbright scholarship takes in students from over 140 countries across the globe.
 What this can do for a student is priceless; they could potentially find a unique class or experience not available at your college.
 While there, students spread cultural ideas, as the Fulbright program's primary purpose.
 You will be studying abroad, focusing on your research.

 While abroad as a Fulbright student, expect to engross yourself in the culture of the country you're going to.
 You will live, work, and learn with students and people from that country the entire time you are there.
-The length of your stay depends on the type and amount of award you received.
+The length of your stay depends on the type and amount of award you receive.
 Consider studying abroad for however many semesters you receive.

 The Fulbright program works closely with the United States government to provide the best opportunity possible for you and the other scholarship recipients.
 Requirements to obtain the Fulbright award may vary depending on your school and degree.
 As an American student, start by finding the Fulbright Program Advisor on your college campus to learn more.